-In brief, a robust, teleo-based theory of computation helps to delimit the set of physical vehicles that can play representational roles.
-This is a welcome addition to theories of representation insofar as it helps to avoid the danger of being overly liberal about representational status.
-This is particularly important for structural representation theories, since the representational relation they rely on, namely mapping relations of some sort, is overly unconstrained, risking to lead both to too many things being bestowed representational status, and to radical indeterminacy of content.
+welcome addition to theories of representation insofar as it helps to avoid the danger of being overly liberal about representational status.
+This is particularly important for structural representation theories, since the representational relation they rely on, i.e. mapping relations of some sort, is overly unconstrained, risking to lead both to too many things being bestowed representational status, and to radical indeterminacy of content.
 Endorsement of the teleomechanistic view of computation contributes to avoiding these unwanted results in at least two ways.

 First, it constrains considerably the kinds of physical vehicles that can stand in the content-constituting mapping relations that structural representation theories identify.
 The teleomechanistic view individuates a relatively small subset of physical systems that are computational, and only a subset thereof will acquire representational status: those computational states and processes that stand in the relevant mapping relation to worldly states of affairs.
 As should be clear, this is only part of the solution to liberality.
-For it to succeed, it also requires that the overall theory of representation be able to individuate to some precision the worldly states of affairs that are candidates for standing in the relevant mapping relations.
-Promising solutions to this issue have been put forward by Ramsey (2007) and Shea (2018), who appeal to organismic embeddedness and behavioural salience to help
+For it to succeed, it also requires that the overall theory of representation be able to individuate to some precision the worldly states of affairs that are candidates for standing in the relevant mapping relations, that is, to be representational contents.
+Promising solutions to this issue have been put forward by Ramsey (2007) and Shea (2018), who appeal to organismic embeddedness and behavioural salience to help identify the candidate contents.
+Together, teleomechanistic computation and additional requirements such as these further constrain the relevant content-fixing mapping relation, attenuating the problems that structural representation theories have with liberality.